-Right to be informed
+Right to be Informed

 The school issues a privacy notice which explains what information the school is processing, the legal basis for this, the purpose of processing, who the information is shared with and other information required by data protection legislation.
-The current privacy notice is available on the school's website, https://sandown.school/ or on request from school office.
+The current privacy notice is available on the school's website Policies | Sandown Primary School or on request from the school office.

-13. Breaches of Data Protection
+12. Breaches of Data Protection